 Four additional cottages were later erected at the cost of $65,000 each.
 18

-For the 654 male inmates remaining at DeHoCo in Detroit, conditions were compared to a “medieval” castle and advocates noted that the offenses for what about 80% of prisoners were sentenced for, such as alcohol-related offenses, vagrancy, and other petty crimes, required more liberal treatment centers—not cell blocks.
-12 Additionally, the jail’s was at risk of mass casualties in the event of a fire.
+For the 654 male inmates remaining at DeHoCo in Detroit, conditions were compared to a “medieval” castle and advocates noted that the offenses for which about 80% of prisoners were sentenced, such as alcohol-related offenses, vagrancy, and other petty crimes, required more liberal treatment centers—not cell blocks.
+12 Additionally, the jail was at risk of mass casualties in the event of a fire.
 Each cell door would need to be unlocked by a key, a process that would take hours to complete and result in an untold number of deaths from smoke inhalation and burns.
 19 After a committee

 Work began on a new DeHoCo facility for men across the road from the women’s penitentiary on Phoenix Road in early 1928.
 19 Designed by Albert Kahn, it featured a streamlined Art Deco administration building, power plant, cafeteria, and laundry facilities.
 17

 A committee of city businessmen and representatives of the Board of Commerce made arrangements to inspect a model working-house of the District of Columbia in Lorton, Virginia on April 28, 1930, 12 and shortly after, the decision was made to abandon DeHoCo in Detroit.
 17 The prison shop was discontinued on May 2, and the first batch of male prisoners was relocated from Detroit to a penitentiary in Jackson on May 5.

 The new DeHoCo prison for men opened in July 1931 at the cost of $2.5 million.
 1 2 8